 Used in a sentence: My gauge was a bit tight, I had 16 sc in 4 inches instead of 10.

-11. Increase: This is when you are raising the number of stitches in a row, usually making two stitches in one stitch space on the previous row.
+11. Increase: This is the crochet term for when you are raising the number of stitches in a row, usually making two stitches in one stitch space on the previous row.

 Used in a sentence: Make an increase every 3rd stitch on the 4th row.

-12. In The Round : This means that there are no “ends” on the project, it can be done in a continuous spiral or in rows that join and use chains to gain the appropriate height for the next row.
+12. In The Round : This means that there are no “ends” on the project.
+This can be done in a continuous spiral or in rows that join and use chains to gain the appropriate height for the next row.

 Used in a sentence: I made a no sew crocheted doll completely in the round!